The Jungle Train

 Most family and friends thought I was totally insane.
 The trains after all are run by KTM, the state-run train service.
 You will struggle to find the timetable on their website, indeed even find their website.
 I found it on someone else's.
 On-line booking - we can only dream.
 But I have fond memories of train journeys as a teenager and I wanted to do what the Malays call "balik kampung".
 Balik kampung literally translates to go back to your village.
 Though I am not Malay (I am Chinese Malaysian) and I don't have a village because my family are from KL, I did want to go back to the kampungs I remember from my childhood, where people lived in houses on stilts with chickens running underneath and the kids (including me) played jacks with 5 pebbles.
 Plus I was keen to revive my almost forgotten Malay, which I learnt as a child in Indonesia.

+I found that - and more.
+I stopped off half way at Kuala Lipis (= middle of nowhere), and stayed in a kampung called Kuala Medang with a family who spoke no English at all, playing jacks with their little girl, then carried on to Kota Baru where I carried on my Malay practice with a very underutilised taxi driver in the rain.
 Booking this escapade was the first part of my adventure.
 My friend had seen something about the Malaysian homestay programme on Singaporean TV but details were scarce and by the time I found the website on Friday, the "Visit Malaysia" tourist office that could have helped me was closed for the weekend.
 Since I was planning to head off at 4.30am on Monday, I had to take matters into my own hands and call Kuala Lipis myself.
 I reached Pak Mohammed only to discover he didn't speak any English.
 In halting Malay I told him I'd call him back tomorrow, planning to enlist a friend's help to book.
 When I got off the phone I realised that copping out to a friend was not the point - I was supposed to be learning!
 So I asked my Aunty Lee Leng if she had a Malay dictionary.
 She lives in a big house with a lot of books so the search was on.
 In the event we came up with a pamplet from the 50's teaching "Bazaar Malay" to British servicemen.
 Really, it should have been in a museum somewhere.
 Nevertheless, with this I went on to book my stay and pick up from Kuala Lipis station at 1.30 on Monday.

 I thought I ought to tackle my journey with more resources than my Bazaar Malay pamphlet so Sunday, before leaving, I went to the local bookshop to pick up a proper Malay dictionary.
 Singapore has 3 official languages, English, Mandarin and Malay, to reflect the diversity of its populace.
 Not that you'd know it from the dictionary section of Times Bookstore, Holland Village.
 All that was on offer was a sorry looking phrasebook.
 On principle I took the manager to task about it (he claimed he'd just sold out of the last dictionary but we both knew he was lying), but I was running out of options, so the sorry phrasebook it was.